Make a booking

 Sir Walter Elliot's House, Bath (Bath)

 An elegant and spacious Regency town house in central Bath, where Jane Austen's Persuasion was filmed.
-High standards of service and comfort.
+3 very comfortable rooms and personal service.

 Other properties near here